GServlet/gservlet-api/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-> GServlet is an open source project aiming to use the Groovy language and its provided modules to simplify Servlet API web development.
+> GServlet is an open source project inspired from the Groovlets, aiming to use the Groovy language and its provided modules to simplify Servlet API web development.

 ## Table of contents
 * [Description](#description)